18F/tts-buy-bug-bounty/solicitation_documents/004_QASP.md

 ### 4.2 Invoice Submission

-All invoicing shall be done electronically.
-Password and electronic invoice access may be obtained through the AASBS web portal.

-The Invoice and the Status Reports for the applicable billing period shall be entered into the AASBS portal within 5 to 10 calendar days after the end of the month.
-The contractor shall submit invoices electronically by logging into the AASBS portal ([https://portal.fas.gsa.gov](https://portal.fas.gsa.gov/)), navigating to the appropriate order, and creating the invoice for that order and attach a copy of invoice, status reports with all required back-up documentation as applicable.

-The contractor shall NOT submit any invoices directly to the GSA Finance Center (neither by mail nor via electronic submission).
-If the invoices are acceptable, then the CO/COR will approve them for payment and complete the information in the AASBS portal.
+All invoicing shall be submitted by email to the COR and CO within 10 days after the end of the month.
+The contractor shall NOT submit any invoices directly to the GSA Finance Center  If the invoices are acceptable, then he CO/COR will approve them for payment and complete the information.

 ### 4.3 Final Invoice